FelixWeichselgartner/GitHubAccountSynchronization/README.md

 # GitHub Account Synchronization

 Automatically synchronize all your repositories (and all starred repositories) on your local drive.
-If the repository already exists it will be pulled to the newest commit, otherwise it will be pulled.
+If the repository already exists it will be pulled to the newest commit, otherwise it will be cloned.

 ## Usage:
 * Create a GitHub-API-Token: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token